rosalexander/oci-postman-prerequests/README.md

 'b0767ea900475d106b82f51642141749e0872a1236ab48219ab3d8123f4eac89'
 ```

-## Step 3: Sign the hashed signing string and then encode to base64
+## Step 3: Sign the hashed-signing-string and then encode to base64

 Now we will use our private RSA key to sign the hashed string then encode to base64.
 If I were using Python, it would look like this